WHY I SWITCHED TO THE WAHOO ELEMNT BOLT

 In the US, the Wahoo ELEMNT BOLT sells for $280 and the 530 for $20 more at $300.
 In the UK and EU, the Edge 530 sells for £260/€305 and the BOLT is also slightly less at £250/€295.

 Both of these devices are “geo-restricted” meaning you can only buy them from stores in the country or region where you live or have them shipped to.

-You can find and order the BOLT using these links to my top-ranked store for US/CA residents Competitive Cyclist and REI to recommended stores Tredz (10% off with exclusive code ITKTDZ10) and Chain Reaction Cyles for those of your living in the rest of the world.
+You can find and order the BOLT using these links to recommended stores Competitive Cyclist, Planet Cyclery, REI, Tredz (10% off with exclusive code ITKTDZ10), Chain Reaction Cycles, and Bike-Components.

 It would be easy, as many have to analogize the Wahoo vs. Garmin choice with Apple’s MAC OS vs. Microsoft’s Windows or Apple’s smartphone iOS vs. Google’s Android.
 In each of these examples, the former is easier to use but has a smaller eco-system and is more expensive while the latter has a bigger, open more inclusive ecosystem and more features but often more bugs.

 But that comparison is simplistic and has some major flaws.
 The Wahoo BOLT is slightly less expensive than the Garmin 530 and I haven’t found Garmin’s eco-system or extra features to add a great deal of value to the 530.

 * * * * *

 Thank you for reading.
 Please let me know what you think of anything I’ve written or ask any questions you might have in the comment section below.